interactions-py/interactions.py/docs/faq.rst

 before in their entire life.

-I'm getting "``AttributeError: HTTTPClient not found!``" when I try to execute helper methods!
+I'm getting "``AttributeError: HTTPClient not found!``" when I try to execute helper methods!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Probably you are doing something like this: